mohllal/notes/doc-jenkins.md

   This command is used to install Jenkins as a docker container

-  - `-u root`: runs Jenkins as root to allow Jenkins to spawn docker containers to execute stages in your pipelines.
+  - `-u root`: runs Jenkins as root to allow Jenkins to spawn docker containers to execute stages in the pipelines.
   - `-p 8080:8080`: maps port 8080 of the `jenkinsci/blueocean` container to port 8080 on the host machine.
   - `-p 50000:50000`: ***JNLP-based*** Jenkins agents on other machines, which in turn interact with the `jenkinsci/blueocean` container through TCP port `50000` by default(acting as the "master" Jenkins server, or simply Jenkins ***master***).
   - `-v jenkins-data:/var/jenkins_home`: maps the `/var/jenkins_home` directory in the container to the Docker volume with the name `jenkins-data`.
 If this volume does not exist, then this docker run command will automatically create the volume for you.